microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-00.md

 ## Tips

-* The AKS "contossoappmysql" web front end has a public IP address that you can connect to.
+* The AKS "contosoappmysql" web front end has a public IP address that you can connect to.
 At this time you should create a Network Security Group on the Vnet, call is PizzaAppEastUS / PizzaAppWestUS and enable (allow) TCP port 8081 priority 200 and disable (deny) TCP port 3306 priority 210  --you will need this NSG for future challenges.

 ```bash